 Update due to impact of the Coronavirus

 Alternative forms of assessment for City Law School students will be made available wherever possible.
 In-person examinations for Academic Law programmes based in Northampton Square (LLB, GELLB, GDL and all LLMs) will be replaced by alternative forms of assessment.
-There are additional considerations for students on programmes of professional study based in Grays Inn (LPC, BPTC).
-The School is working with professional bodies in order to agree the requirements for these assessments and will confirm arrangements as soon as possible.
+There are additional considerations for students on programmes of professional study based in Gray’s Inn (LPC, BPTC).
+The School continues to work with professional bodies in order to finalise the requirements for these assessments and communicate them to students.

 Alternative forms of assessment for School of Health Sciences students will be made available wherever possible; however, there are additional considerations for clinical skills and practice-based assessments.
 The School is working with professional bodies in order to agree the requirements for these assessments and will confirm arrangements as soon as possible.

-We also organise examinations for students who require special or alternative arrangements.
+We also organise examinations for students who require alternative arrangements or adjustments.

 Departments sometimes organise their own in-house examinations or tests outside the main examination periods.
 If you are not sure who is organising your examinations, your Programme Handbook or Course Officer will be able to assist you.
 Your department will also help you with any enquiries relating to results, progression, coursework or transcripts.